-A RICS Condition Report gives buyers an overview of a property’s condition on the date it is inspected.
+A RICS Condition Report (Also known as a RICS LEVEL 1 condition report or The RICS Condition Report LEVEL 1) gives buyers an overview of a property’s condition on the date it is inspected.
 The survey will be conducted by a RICS-qualified Chartered Surveyor, and will provide information about the construction of the building, highlight serious (or potentially serious) defects which should be urgently addressed, and suggest areas that would benefit from further inspection.

 At Able Surveyors, we have over 25 years’ surveying experience and have carried out RICS Condition Reports all across London and the Home Counties.
 We are pleased to deliver peace of mind to buyers about to purchase a new home, and advise clients where the property value may need to be renegotiated.